The most popular Q&A growth hack.

-Hence, incentivizing content creation on such platforms can be heavily tweaked by incentivizing creation of such seeds around which content gets created.
+Hence, incentivizing content the creation on such platforms can be heavily tweaked by incentivizing creation of such seeds around which content gets created.

 Most platforms relying on UGC have a very large number of users in discovery mode.
-Users come there looking for specific information and the search function serves as a critical first step for navigating such platforms.
+Users come there looking for specific information, and the search function serves as a critical first step for navigating such platforms.